Wahba1414/Docker-Ubuntu-Node-Server/README.md

     docker image build --tag ubuntu_node_server .
     ```

-* List Docker images and see the new created image.
+* List Docker images and see the new created one.
     ```
     docker image ls
     ```

-* Run this image and expose its port 8080 (default one, you can change it)
+* Run this image and expose its port 8080 (default one, you can change it before building stage)
     ```
     docker container run --name my-node-server -p 8080:8080 ubuntu_node_server
     ```